pypeit/PypeIt/doc/help/pypeit_tellfit.rst

                             Telluric grid.
 You should download the giant grid file to the pypeit/data/telluric folder.
-It should only be passed if you want to overwrite the default tell_grid that is set via each spectrograph file -p PCA_FILE, --pca_file PCA_FILE
+It should only be passed if you want to overwrite the default tell_grid that is set via each spectrograph file.
+      -p PCA_FILE, --pca_file PCA_FILE
                             Quasar PCA fits file with full path.
 The default file (qso_pca_1200_3100.fits) is stored in the